developer-zebra/developer-zebra-site/src/mdna/index.md

    button_text: Learn More
  - image-location: right
    title: Detect the Presence of a Signature
-   subtitle: New in DataWedge 8.2
+   subtitle: New in Zebra DataWedge 8.2
    description: With DataWedge, detect the presence of a handwritten signature to automatically check for delivery confirmation.
 DataWedge provides the capability for any application on the device to acquire data from various input sources, manipulate data based on basic or custom rules, and output data to the app.
    url: /datawedge/latest/guide/about/
    video: 4vS5Y2q9Vkg
    video_type: youtube
    button_text: Learn More
  - image-location: left
-   title: Zebra’s Smart Repository makes downloading and installing Lifeguard updates a breeze.
+   title: Smart Repository simplifies downloading and installing Lifeguard updates
-   subtitle: New in Stage Now 5.0
+   subtitle: New in Zebra Stage Now 5.0
    description: With integration of Zebra’s Smart Repository of Lifeguard updates, admins can easily and quickly deploy updates applicable to their specific devices.
 StageNow is a tool that provides an easy way to stage, set up and mass deploy Zebra’s Android mobile computers.
    url: /stagenow/4-3/about/
    video: HeZvx6X53yI